kennyyu/draw/README.md

 Building
 ========
-Run `npm run build`.
+Install packages with `npm install`.
+Build the javascript bundle with `npm run build`.
 This will type check and compile all the javascript into a single file `bundle.js`.

 Notes